Cookie session duration is one of the most essential elements to consider if you’re a merchant looking to launch an affiliate marketing program.

 3Easier to customize payments in relation to promotion activitiesLess long-term potential for overall program growth

-But there are pros and cons to each duration and timing.
+However, there are pros and cons to each duration and timing.
 Let’s take a look at the pros and cons of choosing a long cookie duration:

 • Encourage affiliates to develop long-term customer relationships by offering rewards for repeat purchases over time.